wix-playground/stylable-components/docs/auto-views.md

 ```
 ![image](https://user-images.githubusercontent.com/2289769/27993957-dcbdfd90-64bb-11e7-9d46-01c76518d5f4.png)

-* layoutHints: an object defining layout hints for better layouting of the resuls available hints:
+* semanticHints: an object defining semantic hints for better presentation of the results. available hints:
-  * break: boolean, defaults to false, after which field to add a lineBreak
-  * modal: boolean, show GUI of content in modal
+  * role: string, properties with the same role will be grouped together, some view generators support specific roles ( and default to role content when not specified)

 ```tsx